 - Talcum powder: Talc is a clay mineral in very fine crystal form.
 Its texture is unpleasant to ants, so a barrier of sprinkled talcum powder may prevent ants from crossing.

 - Diatomaceous earth: One of the best natural remedies is to lay down a layer of diatomaceous earth, sometimes called DE.
 This is a finely ground powder made from shells of tiny ocean organisms.
 The sharp edges of the particles will cut the bodies of ants, and kill them if ingested.
 Sprinkle a layer of DE around doorways and other entry points, and ants are unlikely to cross it.

 In addition to powders, Western Exterminator mentions a number or liquid solutions you can use to treat floors, cabinets, and countertops to dissuade ants from visiting your kitchen.

-Citrus fruits.
-The juice of lemons or another citrus fruit spread along thresholds or the edges of the floor will repel ants.
+- Citrus fruits: The juice of lemons or another citrus fruit spread along thresholds or the edges of the floor may repel some ants.
 One cup of lemon juice mixed with four cups of water makes an excellent repellent liquid to wipe along floors and countertops.

 Keep Surfaces Clean and Foods Covered

 This may be stating the obvious, but being somewhat compulsive about your cleanup and food storage habits will go a long way toward preventing ants from being drawn to your kitchen.
 Keep flour, sugar, and other dry ingredients in tightly sealed plastic or glass containers.
 Place a bay leaf in each container — it will make the ingredients less attractive to ants.
 Keep garbage containers clean and tightly sealed, and make sure that materials you are recycling are completely clean before putting them into recycling bins.
 Regularly remove wet trash from inside the house to the outdoors garbage cans.